-Step 17: On the Configuration Information page, if you want to update the Cisco Unified CM publisher in real-time, select Configure Server, and then enter the following information:
+Step 18: On the Configuration Information page, if you want to update the Cisco Unified CM publisher in real-time, select Configure Server, and then enter the following information:

-- · IP Address/Host Name-10.4.48.110
+- · IP Address/Host Name-10.4.48.110 (publisher)

-- · User Name-cucmadmin
+- User Name-cucmadmin

 - · Password-[password]

-Step 18: Click Test Connection.
+Step 19: Click Test Connection.
 This verifies connectivity to the Cisco Unified CM server and confirms the credentials entered are valid.
-In the Connection Test dialog box, click OK.
+On the Connection Test page, click OK.